 In Figure 3, we overlay these same predictions on a common scale, color-coded so that earlier predictions are lighter.
 For readability, we do not include error bands.
-Clearly, the IMHE predictions of US deaths over time change as it becomes clear that the pandemic will not die out at the beginning of the summer, and a symmetric model of US deaths is inaccurate.
+Clearly, their predictions of US deaths over time change, as it becomes clear that the pandemic will not die out at the beginning of the summer and a symmetric model of US deaths is inaccurate.
 Even so, the initial predictions of the size and location of the (first) peak were fairly accurate.

 Figure 4 shows a different output of the IHME model: predictions of hospital utilization.
 With this outcome, the initial predictions are starkly different from later ones.
 Not coincidentally, many locations prepared for much greater hospital utilization during the first "surge" than was needed.

 We should note that IHME does publish their source code and is forthcoming about changes.
-That being said, the model is complicated enough that reading through the source code and documented changes is difficult and time-consuming, certainly for us, but also, one would imagine for most researchers.
+That being said, the model is complicated enough that reading through the source code and documented changes is difficult and time-consuming, certainly for us but also, one would imagine, for most researchers.

-The Imperial College and IMHE models filled a void early on for policy-makers scrambling to understand the pandemic, to decide how strongly to react, to convey policies to constituents, and to allocate resources.
-But many other predictive models are now available, some with well-designed online dashboards where users can insert different assumptions, some backed by state-of-the-art epidemiology theory, and some leveraging empirical innovations and new information.
-We cannot hope to survey all of the predictive models here, but both the Centers for Disease Control and Prevention (CDC) and the website FiveThirtyEight.com highlight and compare several of the most well-known and well-received ones.
-Table 1 shows 15 models highlighted by FiveThirtyEight.com (including IHME), with a few words about their basic approaches and some details about their implementation.
+The Imperial College and IMHE models filled a void early on for policy-makers scrambling to understand the pandemic, decide how strongly to react, convey policies to constituents, and allocate resources.
+But many other predictive models are now available, some with well-designed online dashboards where users can insert different assumptions, some backed by state-of-the-art epidemiology theory, some leveraging empirical innovations and new information.
+We cannot hope to survey all of the predictive models here, but both the Centers for Disease Control and Prevention (CDC) and the website FiveThirtyeEight.com highlight and compare several of the most well-known and well-received of them.
+Table 1 shows fifteen models highlighted by FiveThirtyEight.com (including IHME), their basic approaches, and some details about their implementation.
 These models largely agree in their short-run predictions, but divergence appears at forecasting horizons of six weeks or more.
-We have organized them by predicted
+We have organized them by predicted mortality levels.
+In part, this divergence may reflect different assumptions about how social distancing and government policies will evolve.